Be part of a real church family and see your

 We partner in prayer, finance and concern with a number of local and global ministries and have a particular association with CMS QLD & NNSW and link with missionaries through them.
 It's a joy to start each year at CMS Summer School--we've made it our church camp.

 Our desire is to have administration which meets our obligations and has a high degree of transparency.

 We administer our affairs under a registered incorporated association, Sojourn Bible Church Incorporated.
 The Sojourn Bible Church Incorporated Constitution is available for download.

 Our administration committee are elected to serve by managing the affairs of the congregation.
 They communicate regularly with those who attend and report formally to the members of the association each year at the AGM.

-Current members of the admin committee are: Wez Coffey (pastor), Michael Gearing (secretary), Ben Keller (treasurer) and Jason Hess.
+Current members of the admin committee are: Wez Coffey (pastor) and Ben Keller (treasurer) with the other elders attending.

 Yes, we made you scroll to find it.

 We love to have friends with us at church!
 When guests attend our public gathering we want them to be our guests and don't ask them for money.